 Laying Sod & Planting Seed

 The window is closing for laying Tall Fescue sod.
-It would be best if you wait until autumn, but we do have some left if you absolutely need it.
+It would be best if you wait until autumn, but we do have some if you absolutely need it.

 Likewise, the window has closed until September for overseeding Tall Fescue lawns with fresh seed.